smruthi33/-Set-up-SPSS-Modeler-on-Watson-Studio-with-DB2-Warehouse-connection./README.md

 ### 2. Add the DB2 Warehouse Connection in Watson Studio

-* Open your Watson Studio from IBM Cloud Dashboard and Navigate to the created project or create a new `Modeler` Project and make sure you link your Cloud Object Storage instance to the Project.
+* Open your Watson Studio from IBM Cloud Dashboard and navigate to the created project or create a new `Modeler` Project and make sure you link your Cloud Object Storage instance to the Project.

 ![](/images/modeler_project.png)